Question: Why is my period a week late?

 Birth control is well known around the world, and it’s commonly used to prevent pregnancy, reduce severe pain during menstruation, lighten a very heavy period, and treatment of acne.

-If you’ve missed your period for a week now while on any birth control methods, DONT PANIC.
+If you’ve missed your period for a week now while on any birth control methods, DONT PANIC, but if you have missed pills, had vomiting or diarrhea after taking pills, or had unprotected sex, you should also do a pregnancy test.

 5. Perimenopause